All Products

 Return value type

-Use the current_timestamp function to obtain the current date and time.
-Then, use the timezone_hour function to obtain the offset of the time zone to which the current time belongs in hours.
+Use the current_timestamp function to retrieve the current date and time.
+Then, use the timezone_hour function to calculate the hour of the time zone offset for the current time.

 * | SELECT current_timestamp, timezone_hour(current_timestamp)